project-codeflare/ibm-vpc-ray-connector/README.md

 * Submit example task `ray submit cluster.yaml templates/example.py`

 ## Logs
 Logs for the node_provider can be found under `/tmp/connector_logs/`.
 Logs of all levels will be written to `connector_logs`.
-The default log level for console output is `INFO`, but can be altered by setting the environment variable `LOGLEVEL`.
+The default log level for console output is `INFO`.